Feedback-Dominated Accretion Flows: Astrophysical Features of FDAFs

 \subsection{Migration Traps}

 In protoplanetary disks, planets and planetesimals accumulate in migration traps: narrow regions where the sign of the migratory torque flips from positive to negative \citep{Masset+06, HasegawaPudritz11}.
 These traps have long been thought to play an important role in the growth of planets.
 More recently, interest has emerged in the existence of migration traps in AGN disks \citep{Bellovary+2016}.
 If such traps exist, they will likewise serve as accumulation points for stellar-mass embeds; ECOs interacting in such traps will be able to pair up into binaries and merge, emitting bursts of high-frequency gravitational radiation.
-Migration traps are one of the main hypothesized sources for binary BHs in AGN disks, and could plausibly be the dominant contributor GW emission rates in the AGN channel.
-If these traps sit deep enough in the potential well of the SMBH, GW recoil kicks following merger will be insufficient to dislodge ECOs in the traps, enabling hierarchical merger and growth of stellar mass BHs, possibly into the pair instability mass gap and beyond.
+Migration traps are one of the main hypothesized sources for binary BHs in AGN disks and could plausibly be the dominant contributor GW emission rates in the AGN channel.
+If these traps sit deep enough in the potential well of the SMBH, GW recoil kicks following merger will be insufficient to dislodge ECOs in the traps, enabling hierarchical merger and growth of stellar-mass BHs, possibly into the pair-instability mass gap and beyond.

-An analogous possibility arises in the semi-analytic two-fluid disk model of \citet{Tagawa+20a}.
-Although this model finds that BH-BH mergers are not usually due to standard Type I migration traps, BHs instead accumulate in gaps that are opened within the disk, and merge in these sites.
+An analogous possibility arises in the semianalytic two-fluid disk model of \citet{Tagawa+20b}.
+Although this model finds that BH--BH mergers are not usually due to standard Type I migration traps, BHs instead accumulate in gaps that are opened within the disk and merge in these sites.
 As mentioned earlier, we do not find that stellar-mass BHs are able to open gaps in our disk models, although it almost occurs for the lowest SMBH masses and accretion rates (Fig. \ref{fig: gap opening}).
-The qualitative difference between these conclusions is likely due to the different gas disk models used in the two works (most notably for the radii of interest, the opacities and angular momentum transport prescriptions differ).
+The qualitative difference between these conclusions is likely due to the different gas-disk models used in the two works (most notably for the radii of interest, the opacities and angular momentum transport prescriptions differ).